What is Your Gut Telling You?

 Probiotic Benefits - Strains Matter™

 Beneficial bacteria--probiotic strains--compete with bacteria that are not beneficial.* The healthy balance of bacterial populations depends on advantages of probiotic strains, including their survivability, adherence properties, immune advantages and other properties.* Important to note is that probiotics need to be alive after traveling through the acidic stomach and small intestine containing digestive enzymes and bile.
 One of the benefits of probiotics is their ability to modify bile acids (deconjugation) so that they are better absorbed and support healthy digestive function.11* Consequently, probiotic strains also promote normal bowel movement.
 Additionally, certain strains of Bifidobacteria can modify fatty acids to produce conjugates that are health promoting.12 There can be significant differences between strains of the same species of microbe.
 Documented Strains Matter™.
-For more information on probiotics from Jarrow Formulas, see this link, which also includes a discount coupon.

 - Rothschild D, Weissbrod O, Barkan E, et al. Environmental factors dominate over host genetics in shaping human gut microbiota composition. bioRxiv.
 2017:150540.